magnus1984/uphone-deployment/README.md

 Instruction on how to deploy the trinimbus web application assignments

 ## Introduction
-This repo contains instructions on how to deploy a simple single page application built with React + AWS Lambda that allows for the verification of users phone numbers, as is commonly seen on many websites.
+This repo contains instructions on how to deploy a simple single-page application built with React + AWS Lambda that allows for the verification of users phone numbers, as is commonly seen on many websites.
 This work was produced for **Byron Packwood** as part of the [Trinumbus](https://www.trinimbus.com/) hiring process for solutions architect.

 ## Live Demo
 An already deployed live demo of this application can be found here []()

+## Solution architecture overview
+The web application is a 3-tier application using the following components for each tiers:

+1. AWS S3 for the presentation layer (highly-available).
+2. AWS Lambda for the application layer (highly-available).
+3. AWS DynamoDB for the data layer (highly-available).

+Every layer is deployed on multiple AZ, as part of AWS managed services.
+The solution supports serving the static assets over https with AWS CloudFront.
+The solution also conforms to modern idioms of web development such as single-page applications, serverless architecture and highly-available NoSQL like DynamoDB.

 ## Deployment
 This sections details the step required to deploy the solution on your on AWS account.